cer161/compare/README.md

 # compare
-@author Caitlyn Romano - cer161
+Caitlyn Romano - cer161
-@author Anthony Romanushko - ar1738
+Anthony Romanushko - ar1738

 Testting Strategey:
 We determined our program was correct by reviewing the requirements and testing to ensure we met the criteria.
 We tested our program using numerous test cases, a few of which are listed below: